rahmanda/rahmanda.github.io/contents/blog/en/2016-12-31-closure-in-javascript.md

 ---

 Lexical scoping and closure are fundamental foundation of Javascript programming.
-The funny thing is, i often applied these kind of concept without knowing how it is working.
-So i think i should write more about Javascript basics on the future.
+The funny thing is, I often applied these kind of concept without knowing how it is working.
+So I think I should write more about fundamental Javascript in the future.